Leptin Diet Guide: How to Treat and Reverse Leptin Resistance with Food

 Take for instance this graph:

-It's only with the addition of intermittent fasting that glucose levels drop to the point that hormone sensitive lipase can be activated leading to significant weight loss.
+It's only with the addition of intermittent fasting that glucose levels drop to the point that hormone-sensitive lipase (6) can be activated leading to significant weight loss.

 So remember that just cutting your carbs generally won't be enough to treat your leptin resistance, especially if you consume a high protein diet.